Acceptance Devices | PAX A77 Terminal User Guide

 Card Present Gateway.

-There are two types of test devices available to order in this region:
+Two types of devices are available to order in this region.

 Test device

-A test device can only be used to download applications that have been published in the PAXSTORE.
-This device is intended for development purposes only and cannot be used to process live transactions.
+A test device is intended for development and testing purposes only.
+It can be used to download applications that have been published in PAXSTORE.
+It cannot process live transactions.

 Debug device